10 Project Management Mistakes That Fail a Project

 Lack of communication (clarity, frequency)

 Why just project, even in our own personal life, we understand lack of communication cause hell of un-warranted problems.
 Clear and frequent communication with team, missing engagement with customer, vendors, higher management and other teams involved can really save you (and of course other) from last minute surprises.
-Nobody likes negative surprises because we are not prepared.
+Nobody likes negative surprises because generally we are not prepared for negative surprises.
 If at all , it is unavoidable to communicate negative results, making everyone aware (informed) will not surprise them.

 Aggressive scheduling (over-optimistic timeline for delivery)